How to Install Decking on Grass in Your Backyard

 Easy Steps to Install Decking on Grass

 If you want to install decking on the grass in your backyard, you can do it yourself.
 Decking is easy to install, especially on the ground.
 You can install the decking directly on the ground or use a riser or a concrete pad.
 However, when installing decking on the grass, you don’t place the decking directly on the grass.
-The reason for this is that the decking material can absorb moisture, requiring additional maintenance of the decking.
+This is because the decking material can absorb moisture, requiring additional decking maintenance.
 Here are some easy steps to follow if you want to install decking on the grass in your backyard.

 Step One – Gather all the Equipment Needed

-Before you start your decking project, you should have all the equipment you will need at hand.
-Once you have all you need at hand, installing the decking will be easier and faster.
+Before starting your decking project, you should have all the equipment you will need.
+Once you have everything you need, installing the decking will be easier and faster.
 The tools you will need include a pencil, measuring tape, pegs, spirit level, spades, screws, a handsaw, a drilling machine, and a string.
 You will also need a decking board, either wood or composite decking.
 In addition, you will need wood to make the deck frames, weed control fabric, and gravel.

 Step Two – Prepare the Site

 Before you start building the decking, measure the area you want to install the decking with measuring tape.
 After you have finished taking the measurements, get a hammer and drive pegs into each corner of the deck area.
-Then, outline the deck area by running a builder line on each of the pegs.
+Then, outline the deck area by running a builder line on each peg.

 Step Three – Install the Boards